 For as long as anyone can remember, grandparents all over the world have been recommending sleep to get over the flu (and other illnesses).
 Now, science is proving them right!
 There are also the tried-and-true ways of getting better sleep while battling the sniffles.

 Sinus pressure gets better when your head is elevated above your body.
-When you lie down, postnasal drip can build up, making your throat sore and trigger a cough.
+When you lie down, postnasal drip can build, making your throat sore and triggering a cough.
 Use your pillows to create a wedge that keeps you propped up, so you can breathe and sleep easier.